 Stephanie Kreml, M.D.

-In 2014, Dr. Kreml was selected to serve as a juror of the medical technology industry’s premier awards program, the Medical Design Excellence Awards®(MDEA).
-Judging of each year’s MDEA competition is conducted by an impartial, multidisciplinary panel of expert jurors—comprised of a balance of clinicians, engineers, and designers—who carefully review all of the submissions and narrow them down to a select group of exceptional products in each of the 11 Medtech categories.
+I continue to practice part-time as an urgent care physician, and I have a guest column on the InformationWeek Healthcare website.
+In 2014, I was honored to be selected to serve as a juror of the medical technology industry’s premier awards program, the Medical Design Excellence Awards® (MDEA).
+During the judging of each year’s MDEA competition, I participate on an impartial, multidisciplinary panel of expert jurors—comprised of a balance of clinicians, engineers, and designers—who carefully review submissions to select a group of exceptional products in 11 medtech categories.